relaypro/sms-workflow/README.md

 # Relay SMS workflow

-User can navigate to a URL and enter a phone number Then, trigger workflow with a phrase (eg. Text)
+User can navigate to a URL and enter a phone number.
-Allow user to send/receive messages from Relay to given phone number Terminate with double tap
+Then, the user can trigger workflow with a phrase (eg. Text) Allows user to send/receive messages from Relay to given phone number.
+<s>Terminates with double tap</s> (deprecated)

 The app is live at [relay-sms.herokuapp.com](http://relay-sms.herokuapp.com/)